SZ-ZHANG/ECON900_ps1/README.md

 # ECON900_ps1
 Problem set 1 for Econ 900

-There are three parts in this repository.
-The first parts contain the web scraping for www.boardgamegeek.com.
-The second part contains the parsed results from the HTML page.
-The third part contains the analysis results of the data set.
+Three steps are needed for finishing this project.
+The first step is web scraping from www.boardgamegeek.com.
+Then I parsed data from the HTML page.
+The third step is the analysis of the data set.

 Homework_scraping.py is used to get the web structure from boardgamegreek.com.